alexhorner/WD-DX4000/LCD.md

 ### LCDProc
 LCDProc is a popular free LCD control daemon for Linux.
 It supports the DX4000's LCD and can show system statistics and other information.

-To install LCDProc run the `apt-get install lcdproc` command.
+To install LCDProc run the `apt-get install lcdproc lcdproc-extra-drivers` command.

 Once installed, we need to configure LCDd to use the LCD correctly.
 Open LCDd's config with the `nano /etc/LCDd.conf` command.